A Critical Overview of Energy Companies’ Sell-off of Fossil Fuel Assets

-Thanks to the deal, the company cut its carbon emissions by 70 percent in one fell swoop.
-But offloading the plants did little to lessen the climate crisis: All of them are still running today and releasing close to the same amount of carbon dioxide.
-They produced 235 million tonnes in the four years following the sale, compared to 263 million between 2012 and 2015, when they were still owned by Vattenfall, according to EU data collected by the Europe Beyond Coal campaign.
-On a yearly basis, the plants make up roughly 8 percent of the entire emissions produced by Germany, Europe’s largest economy.
+Vattenfall’s strategic decision to shift its business to renewables and lower its carbon exposure led to the deal with EPH.
+The Swedish government pressured the company to lower its carbon footprint by getting rid of its power plants and coal pits, which were responsible for losses of around $1.7 billion in 2015 alone.
+By selling its assets to EPH, Vattenfall cut its carbon emissions by 70 percent in one go.
+While this deal was beneficial to Vattenfall, it did little to lessen the climate crisis, as all the plants are still running and releasing close to the same amount of carbon dioxide.
+According to the EU data collected by the Europe Beyond Coal campaign, the plants produced 235 million tonnes of carbon dioxide in the four years following the sale, compared to 263 million tonnes between 2012 and 2015, when they were still owned by Vattenfall.
+This is a significant issue, as on a yearly basis, the plants make up roughly 8 percent of the entire emissions produced by Germany, Europe’s largest economy.

 Energy Companies Sell-off of Fossil Fuel Assets: A Big Problem

 Energy companies’ sell-off of fossil fuel assets is a big problem.
 Although many companies have closed coal plants and replaced them with cleaner alternatives, the plants sold off have remained on the grid for years.
 Europe’s ongoing shortage of natural gas has compounded the problem by raising electricity prices and making it cheaper for power producers to fire up their coal plants.
 According to Ember’s data estimates, coal still made up 15 percent of the EU’s electricity mix in 2021.
 This dynamic could persist for years if gas remains scarce.
 This is evident in the fact that the gas crunch means the continent’s remaining coal plants are running much more frequently, and at higher profits.